mrpbennett/basic_dataeng_proj/README.md

 ```bash
 git clone git@github.com:mrpbennett/basic_dataeng_proj.git
 ```
-You will need to cd into the root directory and create yourself a `conf.toml` file like the following:
+You will need to cd into the root directory and create a `conf.toml` file like the following:

 ```toml
 [weatherstack]